hejops/ffta-tas/progress.md

 once i found this out khukuri only took 2 frames bought 2 Gauntlets; i presume i'm gonna need all the power i can get

+whether a clan is going to move cannot be manipulated. however, where it moves to can be. particularly, a clan going offscreen saves quite a few frames (~4).

+# 4. Desert Peril